WasmEdge/WasmEdge/docs/book/en/src/sdk/c.md

 # WasmEdge C SDK

 The WasmEdge C API denotes an interface to embed the WasmEdge runtime into a C program.
-The followings are the quick start guides to working with the C APIs of WasmEdge.
+The followings are the quick start guide for working with the C APIs of WasmEdge.
 For the details of the WasmEdge C API, please refer to the [full documentation](c/ref.md).
+Before programming with the WasmEdge C API, please [install WasmEdge](../quick_start/install.md) first.

-The WasmEdge C API also the fundamental API for other languages' SDK.
+The WasmEdge C API is also the fundamental API for other languages' SDK.

 ## Quick Start Guide for the WasmEdge runner